VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Deeper/comparch.md

 {{< /attribution >}}

-Computers, to a normal user look like magic.
-In previous chapters I've shown you how to harness this magic though programming, and revealed at least some of it's internal worknings in [Chapter 3, Into The Hardware]({{< relref "/Engineering/linux/hardware" >}}).
+Computers, to a normal user, look like magic.
+In previous chapters I've shown you how to harness this magic though programming, and revealed at least some of its internal workings in [Chapter 3, Into The Hardware]({{< relref "/Engineering/linux/hardware" >}}).
 But this is all low level magic, the sort the lowest level mages can handle.
-To truely master the craft one must dive deep into the dark arts and study the origin of magic itself and understand how we breathe life into otherwise inanimate rock.
+To truly master the craft, one must dive deep into the dark arts and study the origin of magic itself and understand how we breathe life into otherwise inanimate rock.
 Back in [Chapter 14, Semiconductors]({{< relref "/Engineering/circuits/circuits2" >}}) I covered how the basics of the very, very low level work to form semiconductors, then in [Chapter 15, Digital Logic]({{< relref "/Engineering/circuits/digitallogic" >}}) we saw how transistors could be chained to give rise to the fundamental logic gates.
 Finally, last chapter we looked at the basics of FPGAs to see how they let us make large scale logic circuits quickly.
 That all builds to this, making complex logic circuits that actually do useful work.
-These can be everything from application specific tasks, like bitcoin miners or hardware encoders and decoders for video codecs to the generic CPU.
+These can be everything from application specific tasks, like bitcoin miners or hardware encoders and decoders for video codecs, to the generic CPU.
 For this guide, I'll focus on the CPU.
-However, I think this can be realatively boring without further motivation, so, before we actually get to the CPU, let me show you how and why CPUs have evolved
+However, I think this can be relatively boring without further motivation, so, before we actually get to the CPU, let me show you how and why CPUs have evolved

 [TODO] loop memory operations w/ godbolt, cisc/risc, chiplets, core counts, branch prediction, N/S bridge to chipset (memory controller), etc. Moore's Law ending, voltage minimums, minimum transistor sizes before quantum effects, etc.